GC Cog 42T & 40T

 A: We have tested a lot of them and so far they all work.
 Let us know if you find any that do not work.

-Q: Do I need to use the longer B-screw provided with the GC?
+Q: Do I need to use a longer B-screw with the GC?

 Q: How much does the GC weigh?

-A: Weight is 85g.
+A: 42T= 86g, 40T= 79g.
 This is about 10g more than the competition but an aluminum cog is NOT a place you want to save weight!
-For good shifting and reliability, our cog has been designed to be very strong and rigid, not just lightweight.
+For good shifting and durability, our cog has been designed to be very strong and rigid, not just lightweight.
+We put on a lot of test miles and added strength where needed based on what we learned.
 Don't sacrifice performance for a few grams.

 29 inch wheels